Understanding Your Credit Card Debt Consolidation Options in 2026

 - Higher rates than secured options like home equity loans

-- Origination fees reduce the net proceeds you receive
+- Origination fees reduce net proceeds

 - Not available in all states due to regulatory restrictions

-Method 7: Debt Consolidation Through Credit Union Loans
+Method 7: Credit Union Loans

 What Makes Credit Unions Different